Are you in the process of getting your home ready for sale? If so, here is how to get your home ready for the show time!

 - Cleaning is a Must

-Believe it or not, a sparkling house can get you $10,000.00-$20,000.00 more.
+Believe it or not, a sparkling house can get you $10,000.00-$25,000.00 or more.
 De-clutter your house first.
 Then, use old rags, vinegar-and-water, baking soda, and elbow grease to offset the cost of extras like oil soap, linseed oil, or new mops.
-If you use pros, the cost will depend on the number of bedrooms/baths, starting at around $200.00.
+If you use pros, the cost will depend on the number of bedrooms/baths, starting at around $200.00-$500.00.

 Your agent will know if it’s necessary in your market.
-The cost averages $1.50-$3.50 per square foot, and you should get all of your money back plus 8%.
-Buyers like energy efficiency.
+The cost averages $1.50-$2.50 per square foot, and you should get all of your money back plus 8%.
+Buyers like home energy efficiency and comfort.

 - Refinish Any Existing Hardwood Floors

-Refinishing can cost $3.00-$5.00 per square foot, so it could get expensive for large floors.
-You will break even on this investment, but remember that old floors can be a serious turn-off and/or lower the offers.
+Refinishing can cost $3.00-$4.00 per square foot, depending on the size of a project.
+The total cost of the project could get expensive for homes with expansive floor plans.
+You will break even on this investment but remember that old floors can be a serious turn-off and/or lower the average amount of offers.

-A homey, great-looking kitchen can help you get 15% above asking price.
+A homey, great-looking kitchen can help you get 5% to $10% above asking price.
 Here’s a list of lower-cost projects:

 - Clean everything in sight!

 - Rehab the cabinets.
-It can cost more than $1,000.00 to paint cabinets, so scrub with oil soap and wax, and tighten hinges.
-Paint is great if you can, but refreshed goes a long way.
+It can cost more than $1,000.00 to refinish or re-paint old cabinets, so scrub with oil soap and wax, and tighten hinges.
+Paint is great if you can, but getting old cabinets resurfaced and refreshed goes a long way.

 - New lighting fixtures should deliver warm, inviting light, but can be simple and under $200.00.

-- A coat of epoxy on the counters, done by a handyman, is about $400.00, and they will look a lot better.
-If you can install granite, that’s about $1,000.00 and popular with buyers.
+- A coat of epoxy on the counters, done by a handyman, is about $500.00, and they will look a lot better.
+If you can install granite or quartz, that’s about $1,000.00-$5,000.00.
+As of late, quartz and quartzite have been extremely popular with home buyers in the current market.

 - Pamper the Walls

 Freshly painted walls, in a warm neutral color, help any room.
-You can DIY the entire project for around $100.00 (a few cans of paint, some painters tape, and paint rollers are all you need).
-For outside the home, $150.00 will get you an electric power washer to clean walls and driveway.
+You can DIY the entire project for around $100.00 (a few cans of paint and primer, some painter’s tape, and paint rollers are all you need).
+For outside the home, $200.00-$250.00 will get you an electric power washer to clean walls and driveway.
 You need fresh walls to present a clean home to potential buyers.

 There’s a lot You Can Do Outside, Too!

-Good-looking, updated landscape will not only get you a fabulous ROI, but it is also the first thing potential buyers see in person.
+Good-looking, updated landscaping will not only get you a fabulous ROI, but it is also the first thing potential buyers see in person.
 Work that first impression!

 - Reseed the Lawn